 Things such as shelf design, product design, and product position all impact the customer’s purchasing decision.

-In-store or in-person shelf testing can provide you with answers regarding whether your product is positioned in the right place and capturing the attention of consumers.
+Therefore, CPG market research such as in-store or in-person shelf testing can provide you with answers regarding whether your product is positioned in the right place and capturing the attention of consumers.

-Eye trackers can measure a variety of metrics including changes in direction, attention, focus, presence, and pupil size!
+More specifically, eye tracking market research can measure a variety of metrics including changes in direction, attention, focus, presence, and pupil size!

 Also, remote and webcam-based eye-tracking systems are available for virtual shelf testing services.

-- Collecting exclusive details: Eye-tracking technology can gather hard to obtain information such as gaze points and fixations.
+- Collecting exclusive details: Eye-tracking technology can gather hard-to-obtain information such as gaze points and fixations.
 These events occur quickly and may seem insignificant but they can tell you so much about your product.